jsonerrorsjavascriptnodedebugging

 });

-Detecting Circular References Without Serializing
+Detecting Circular References Before Serializing

 javascript

-function hasCircular(obj, seen = new WeakSet()) {
+function isCircular(obj, seen = new WeakSet()) {

-if (typeof obj !== 'object' || obj === null) return false;
+if (typeof obj !== "object" || obj === null) return false;

 if (seen.has(obj)) return true;